Radiation Exposure: Highest Risk in Animal Health

 Use a dog respirator.

-Ultimately, you may also make good use of a highly advanced and durable gas mask designed for many types of pets and canines.
-It is specifically engineered to protect your companions from a range of chemical, biological, radiological, and nuclear (CBRN) threats, including hazardous gases and airborne particles.
+You may also benefit from an advanced, durable gas mask for many pets and canines.
+It is specifically engineered to protect your companions from chemical, biological, radiological, and nuclear (CBRN) threats, including hazardous gases and airborne particles.